frontenddogma/web-development-glossary/manuscript/f.md

 : A part of the font display timeline that governs that if a particular font face is not loaded, any element attempting to use it must render a fallback font face.
 If the font face successfully loads during this period, it is used normally.&nbsp;[‡](#m-font-display-timeline)

 Foobar
-: Meta-syntactic variables and placeholder names (“foobar”, “foo”, “bar”, etc.) used in computer programming and documentation when a concept is to be demonstrated and respective variable’s, function’s, or command’s exact identity is unimportant.&nbsp;[†](#w-foobar)
+: Meta-syntactic variables and placeholder names (“foobar”, “foo”, “bar”, etc.) used in computer programming and documentation when a concept is to be demonstrated and the respective variable’s, function’s, or command’s exact identity is unimportant.&nbsp;[†](#w-foobar)

 `for`
 : → Loop